ligato/site/content/cnf/cnf-def.md

 - __(NFs) adapted for cloud native deployment and operations__.
 This assumes a container (pod) form-factor under K8s orchestration control, or a control/management plane co-existing or compatible with K8s.
 The latter is useful if pods need to be wired up into a mesh topology.
 Note that K8s does not currently support "partial mesh" or "service function chain" provisioning.
 - __Lightweight NF data plane configuration__.
 NF and VNF configurations have traditionally been performed by human operators, or centralized management systems communicating through a control channel to a configuration agent.
 Netconf, restconf and VPP honeycomb come to mind.
 The dynamics and velocity of container start/stop activity preclude central control.
 Stateless and lightweight data plane configuration performed at cloud native speed is a must.
 - __Feature-rich data plane__.
 Increases in traffic workload volumes coupled with per-service processing options such as ACL, NAT, tunnel encap/decap, load-balancing and encrypt/decrypt necessitate a robust, and multi-feature software data plane.
 - __User space networking__.
 Performance gains with user space packet processing vs kernel networking are well documented.
-User space permits network function processes to talk directly to physical NIC components, and bypass the kernel altogether.
+User space permits network function processes to talk directly to physical NIC components, while bypassing the kernel altogether.
 Developers are free to innovate without kernel dependencies.
 Operators can start/stop NF processes without fear of disrupting kernel functions.
 The kernel is and should remain immutable in a CNF network.

-Although not per se a new requirement for cloud environments, observability through logging, tracing, UI/UX visualization, telemetry, diagnostic/troubleshooting APIs and CLI is mandatory for operations.
+- __Observability__ through logging, tracing, UI/UX visualization, telemetry, metrics, diagnostic/troubleshooting APIs and CLI is _mandatory_ for testing and operations.

 ---
 ## Cloud Native Network Functions (CNF) is the Solution